BasedHardware/omi/Friend/firmware/firmware_v1.0/README.rst

 To enable USB serial debugging:

 1. Uncomment the debug lines in `main.c`.
+2. Uncomment nfc.c in CMakeLists.txt
-2. Use the nRF Terminal in VS Code to view debug output.
+3. Use the nRF Terminal in VS Code to view debug output.
-3. Full live-code debugging is also supported using the nRF Connect extension however this requires a J-Link debugger device and additional setup.
+4. Full live-code debugging is also supported using the nRF Connect extension however this requires a J-Link debugger device and additional setup.

+### Serial Port Listening

+Get the name of the serial device

+`ls /dev/tty.*`

+Listen to it

+`screen /dev/tty.usbmodem101 9600``

 ## Key Components